 Since you will be receiving the vegetables only once a month, how you save them is super important.
 Proper storage will ensure that it all will last until the next box and beyond.

 - Do not wash the vegetables before storing them.
-Moisture degrades the vegetables faster.
+Moisture degrades them faster.

-- Potatoes and sweet potatoes should be stored in a cool dry place.
-Do not store them in the refrigerator.
+- Store potatoes and sweet potatoes in a cool, dry place; do not store them in the refrigerator.

 - Leafy greens should be wrapped in paper towels or clean, dry dish towels and then placed in bags.